mohsenasadi501/DataStructureAlgorithm/README.md

 ## Big-O-Notation

-We use Big O Notation to describe the performance of the algorithm, time complexity and space complexity to express it and how scalable the algorithm is.
+We use Big O Notation to describe the performance of the algorithm, time complexity and space complexity to express it, and how scalable the algorithm is.

 The below codes show **O(1)** because the code runs in a constant time.